HSE purpose

 • and improving safety at SAIT.

-Health, Safety and Environmental (HSE) Services is a branch of the Facilities Management department.
+Health, Safety and Environmental (HSE) Services is a branch of the SCS department.
 SAIT staff and instructors are encouraged to refer to SAITNOW for detailed HSE information.

 Water quality on campus